fbaew/threevee/README.md

   * Any DMD-based projector should be able to accomplish the required frame rate
 * How to balance the spinning element
 * How to implement the FPGA frame rate hack (achieve higher frame rates at lower color depth)
+  * Mk1 will use a microcontroller and hopefully that will be good enough.

 # Component Index